 Counseling Services for SSW Students

-At the first appointment the counselor will explore what seems to be affecting the student's performance and discuss options for referral.
-The second and third sessions may focus on identifying resources and vulnerabilities and developing coping skills.
+At the first appointment, the counselor will explore what seems to be affecting the student's performance and discuss options for referral.
+The second and third sessions may focus on identifying resources and vulnerabilities, as well as developing coping skills.
 The goal of the three sessions is to assist the student in developing more effective ways of dealing with difficulties and to provide referrals in those situations where further clinical work is needed.
-If you miss an appointment and fail to notify the counselor 24 hours prior to the appointment time, the missed appointment will be counted as one of your three sessions.

 |Angela Bardawil, LICSW